amborle/featmap/README.md

 ![](https://github.com/amborle/featmap/workflows/ci/badge.svg)

 Featmap is a simple user story mapping tool for product managers to build, plan and communicate product backlogs.
 It is built using React, Typescript and Go.
-Try it out at [www.featmap.com](https://www.featmap.com).

 ![Featmap screenshot](screenshot.png)